 Many creators can’t stand contracts because of the legal jargon and long paragraphs of terms and conditions.
-And let’s not forget how pressured you may feel to sign it immediately so you can start the partnership.
+And let’s not forget how pressured you may feel to sign it immediately.

 You shouldn’t sign anything that you don’t fully understand.
 It’s important to read through your contracts and make sure that you’re comfortable with everything in it.

-After reviewing many Influencer contracts of my own and investing in my knowledge, I know which terminology to look out for before signing it.
+After reviewing many Influencer contracts and investing in my knowledge, I know which terminology to look out for before signing it.

 In this post, I want to share important terms to look for in Influencer contracts.
 Learning these will help you have more confidence in what you’re signing and potentially negotiate more money.

-Examples of deliverables: (1) Blog post, (2) Instagram Posts, (1) Instagram Story Series, etc.
+Examples of deliverables: (2) Blog posts, (1) Instagram Posts, (1) Instagram Story Series, etc.